 “To get the look we were going for, we had to go with two passes.
 Each with a PCD (a Superabrasive poly-crystalline diamond).
 This was to take off about 1/4 inch,” Dancer says.
 “The deeper we went, the bigger the stones got.”

 The Dancer team not only rendered a handsome floor polished to a satin 400 grit.
 They also solved a pinhole problem.
 Using an extensive grout coat of LS/CS Densifier from Prosoco.
-They followed with a second coat of densifier, L&M Lion Hard, and finished the job with RetroPlate, a stain guard from Curecrete.
+They followed with a second coat of densifier, L&M Lion Hard, and then finished the job with RetroPlate, a stain guard from Curecrete.

 Refurbished and polished, the courthouse proudly maintains its listing with the National Register of Historical Places.
 Dancer says he’s proud to have been part of the restoration.
-“The reason we got the project was we were willing to be adaptable, flexible and helpful.”
+“The reason we got the project was we were willing to be adaptable, flexible and also helpful.”